1. Introduction

 : a point-in-time retention policy in which data generated before a specific time is not retained.

-A ldes:LatestVersionSubset
+An ldes:LatestVersionSubset

 uses the property ldes:amount

-with as range an xsd:integer
+with range xsd:integer

-datatype, indicating the number of versions to keep.
+, indicating the number of versions to keep.
 By default, this value is set to 1.

-A ldes:PointInTimePolicy
+An ldes:PointInTimePolicy

-uses a ldes:pointInTime
+uses the property ldes:pointInTime

 with an xsd:dateTime